 You’ve spent hours planning and building your cooling setup.
+You've perused our favorite AIO CPU coolers, and have decided you want to go further.
 You've scoured the internet for the perfect fittings and painstakingly measured, cut and measured again, because “measure twice, cut once” is something people say but rarely put to use.
 There are many things that we have to think about, but custom cooling is nothing without its companion—the actual liquid.

 The question of which liquid to use is a contentious one among enthusiasts.
 There are many different coolants on the market, from premixes that promise to shed a few degrees, additives that extend the life of your coolant and dyes that swear they will cool your components with style.
 There are biocides and corrosion inhibitors and even products that market themselves as “safe” by being completely non-conductive.
 These products aren’t all cases of 21st century snake oil liniments, but many of them do have drawbacks, or in some cases, solve problems that don’t really exist.